Join AMZ Racing!

 The suspension module is where precision engineering meets dynamic performance.
 Our ultimate goal is to provide grip and a stable platform that inspires driver confidence and allows them to push the limits.
 At AMZ, we take pride in our innovative, entirely student-driven suspension design.
 You will perform kinematic simulations to determine the optimal suspension geometries, thereby maximizing the tires' potential.
 Designing the wheel hubs, uprights, and control arms might also be part of your work.
 Additionally, you might also develop the driver controls, including steering and brake systems, as well as your own mode-decoupled spring-damper elements.
 As part of our module, you will have the opportunity to learn extensively about vehicle dynamics and structural design.
 Specifically, you may get the chance to dimension pneumatic or hydraulic circuits, as well as to optimize, validate, and fine-tune suspension systems.
 Furthermore, you will be encouraged to develop and design your own components, contributing your unique insights and expertise to the team's success.

-Autonomous Controls (D)
+Autonomous Planning & Controls (D)

 Estimation (D)